Enterprise and Employability

-The program can be delivered fully digitally, face-to-face in the workplace or as a combination of both (blended).
-Sessions include understanding personal brand, recognising personal strengths, interview techniques and the development of essential employability skills such as communication and teamwork.
+Sessions include understanding the different career pathways available, personal brand, recognizing personal strengths, interview techniques and the development of essential enterprise skills such as communication and teamwork.

 Face-to-face delivery: 8 hrs 30 min total for students, 9 hrs total for mentors

 Digital delivery: 6 hrs 30 min total for students, 6 hrs total for mentors

 Meet an alumnus: Watch as Joshua talks about his Aspirations program.

 said they now feel prepared for the world of work